OlssonF/Forecast-evaluation-EFI25/tutorial/forecast-evaluation-tutorial.md

 On this plot we see an increase in CRPS from April (as the leaves come out) and distinct peak in May/June (probably around peak greenness), and this is even more pronounced at longer horizons.
-More research questions could be asked about particular sites and times of year are more or less predictability, but for now we’ll move on to seeing if these patterns are consistent across models!
+There is a second peak in the fall when leaf off occurs.
+More research questions could be asked about why particular sites and times of year are more or less predictability, but for now we’ll move on to seeing if these patterns are consistent across models!

 ### 4.2.2 Comparing forecasts from different models

+We will extract a second model’s forecasts for the Harvard forest greenness - the `PEG` model.

 ``` r
 model_id_subset <- c('UCSC_P_EDM', 'PEG')